kamadorueda/santiago/README.md

 - ✔️ **Cutting-edge**

   Santiago uses the [Earley algorithm](https://en.wikipedia.org/wiki/Earley_parser).
-  Its time and space performance is close to the current theoretical minimum.
+  Its time and space performance is close to the known theoretical minimum.

 ## Getting started